► All-new Mercedes S-Class luxury car

 Mercedes Energising Comfort: does it work?

 The seats are AGR-approved (the German ‘Campaign for Healthier Backs’), with new massage bladders that are closer to the upper surface for a more pronounced feel, and can be had with speakers in the headrests that support the Burmeister surround sound system.
 There’s also a pillow that can be used as a neck warmer.
 Mercedes says that there are 10 massage programmes available for all seats, and the car includes the brand’s Energising Comfort and Coach suite of programs that help you relax or even exercise while in the vehicle.

 Look at that big screen…

-Yes – the Merc’s new interior debuts a brand new way of displaying information.
-As we revealed in some earlier spy shots, the S-Class’ new central infotainment screen is flush with the centre console and flexes upwards on the dashboard, keeping the rest of the front fascia clean.
+Yes – the Merc’s new interior debuts a brand-new way of displaying information.
+The S-Class’ new central infotainment screen is flush with the centre console and flexes upwards on the dashboard, keeping the rest of the front fascia clean.

-Merc’s voice assistant has also had an upgrade, allowing for even more natural speech; if someone says they’re tired, one of Merc’s ‘Energising Comfort’ programs can be activated, for example.
-When certain prompts arise, like an incoming call, the ‘hey Mercedes’ activation phrase is not required – someone can simply say ‘accept call’.
+Merc’s voice assistant has also had an upgrade, allowing for even more natural speech; if someone says they’re tired, one of Merc’s Energising Comfort programs can be activated, for example.
+When certain prompts arise, like an incoming call, the ‘Hey Mercedes’ activation phrase is not required – someone can simply say ‘Accept call’.
 Mercedes says its voice assistant can be used in 27 languages.

 The voice assistant can be also used like a Alexa or Google Home, so you can ask it general knowledge questions and get answers via the internet.
 Also like smart speakers, you can link up your car to your smart home network and activate smart devices in your home from the car.